aws-samples/amazon-sagemaker-custom-recommender-system/README.md

 Recommender systems have been used to tailor customer experience on online platforms.
 [Amazon Personalize](https://aws.amazon.com/personalize/) is a fully-managed service that makes it easy to develop recommender system solutions; it automatically examines the data, performs feature and algorithm selection, optimizes the model based on your data, and deploys and hosts the model for real-time recommendation inference.
 However, due to unique constraints in some domains, sometimes recommender systems need to be custom-built.

-In this project, I will walk you through how to build and deploy a customized recommender system using Neural Collaborative Filtering model in Tensorflow 2.0 on [Amazon SageMaker](https://aws.amazon.com/sagemaker/), based on which you can customize further accordingly.
+In this project, I will walk you through how to build and deploy a customized recommender system using Neural Collaborative Filtering model in TensorFlow 2.0 on [Amazon SageMaker](https://aws.amazon.com/sagemaker/), based on which you can customize further accordingly.

 ## Getting Started